BSN Admission, Application and Fees

 Prior Nursing School Admission

-Applicants who have been previously admitted to the clinical portion of an Associate Degree in Nursing (ADN) program at a community college or Bachelor of Science in Nursing (BSN) program at another university must have left that program in good standing to be eligible to apply to the BSN program at ECU.
-Applicants who have failed out of an ADN or BSN program at another institution are not eligible to pursue the traditional BSN program at ECU.
-These students are required to submit a letter from the Dean or Director of their former program with their application.
-(This does not include students who were pre-nursing or working on program prerequisites for nursing at another institution).
+Prospective applicants who have been previously admitted to but did not finish the clinical portion of an Associate Degree in Nursing (ADN) program at a community college or Bachelor of Science in Nursing (BSN) program at another university will be required to submit a formal letter from the Dean or Director of their former nursing program with their BSN application.
+The letter must be on program letterhead, include the contact information for the Dean or Director, and outline the specific reason(s) the applicant is no longer in the program.

 Application Instructions